Publications & guidelines

 These are minimum ethical standards for all mutual funds (bonds, equities) of Erste Asset Management:

-- Anti-personnel mines, mine-planting systems, and other mine systems
+• Anti-personnel mines, mine-laying systems, and other mine-related delivery mechanisms

 No speculation on food